MicrosoftDocs/entra-docs/docs/fundamentals/copilot-security-entra.md

 ## Provide feedback

-Your feedback on the Intune integration with Security Copilot helps with development.
+Your feedback on the Microsoft Entra integration with Security Copilot helps with development.
 To provide feedback, in Security Copilot, use the feedback buttons at the bottom of each completed prompt:

 :::image type="content" source="./media/copilot-security-entra/security-copilot-prompt-feedback.png" alt-text="Screenshot that shows how to submit feedback on the prompt results in Microsoft Security Copilot.":::